GFA-spec/GFA-spec/GFA2-spec.md

 There is one name space for all identifiers for segments, edges, gaps, and groups.
 It is an error for any identifier to be used twice in a defining context.
 Note carefully that instead of an identifier, one can use a * for edges, gaps, and groups, implying that an id is not needed as the item will not be referred to elsewhere in the specification.
+Moreover, almost all references to identifiers are oriented, by virtue of a post-fix + or - sign.
+A +-sign indicates the object is in the orientation it was defined, and a --sign indicates it should be reverse-complemented.

 ## SEMANTICS